• Skip to primary navigation

 It will help reduce mold spores on bed linens.

 If your linen closet is in the bathroom and you do not have an exhaust fan and use it often, it may attract moisture to these bed linens.
 Mold can grow in several areas of the home, especially the bathrooms.
-Doing my research for this post, I came across this article from the CDC, where mold can particularly grow on certain materials, like fabric, among others.
+While doing my research for this post, I came across this article from the CDC, which explains that mold can particularly grow on certain materials, like fabric, among others.

-Since bedding is changed infrequently (once a week or so), they may be likely to absorb mold spores when these items are stored in a bathroom.
-Then, when you decide to use the bedding, you may be transferring the mold spores to your bed, where you want to relax and sleep well.
+Since bedding is changed infrequently (once a week or so), it may be likely to absorb mold spores when these items are stored in a bathroom.
+Then, when you decide to use the bedding, you may transfer the mold spores to your bed, where you want to relax and sleep well.

-Some people are sensitive to these molds and can result in severe to mild reactions when exposed to them, from itchy eyes to shortness of breath.
-While each person and each home is different, when it comes to mold, taking precautions with your bedding will help in a bathroom closet will help reduce these ailments.
+Some people are sensitive to these molds, which can result in severe to mild reactions when exposed to them, from itchy eyes to shortness of breath.
+While each person and each home is different, when it comes to mold, taking precautions with your bedding in a bathroom closet will help reduce these ailments.

 It will save space in a highly used linen closet.